Menstrual Cycle | Keto | Period | PMS | Best Foods | Worst Foods | Supplements

 On the other hand, research can support that ketogenic diets and the associated healthy fats can improve reproductive health and alleviate PMS symptoms.

-So does this mean that a keto diet doesn’t affect the female cycle at all?
+So does this mean that a keto diet doesn’t affect the female cycle?

 No, a change in diet can affect hormone balance – both positively and negatively.

 Some factors of a dietary change can cause stress to the female body.
 Ultimately, the body of premenopausal women is susceptible.

 At reproductive age, the body ensures a potential pregnancy and the fetus’s health.

 If food becomes scarce, on the other hand, it shifts its focus from reproductive capacity to female survival (Fontana et al. 201610).

 And it is not uncommon for women to combine a ketogenic diet with caloric restriction when they want to lose weight.
 Therefore, such a change is more challenging for a woman than a man.